-- The following Region of York road and transit improvements have been identified as necessary to support the full achievement of the development of the Centre: - through the District Centre, construction of the redesigned Rutherford Road and Dufferin Street to include four through lanes; and, - ii. streetscaping improvements to Rutherford Road and Dufferin

-- The following City of Vaughan road and transit improvements have been identified as necessary to support the full achievement of the development of the District Centre: - i. the Primary and Local Road and Laneway network; - ii. on-street and lay-by parking on all roads within the Centre; and, - iii. a pedestrian and bicycle system linking to areas in the rest of the Carrville Community.
+- a.
+The following Region of York road and transit improvements have been identified as necessary to support the full achievement of the development of the Centre: - i. through the District Centre, construction of the redesigned Rutherford Road and Dufferin Street to include four through lanes; and, - ii. streetscaping improvements to Rutherford Road and DufferinStreet, including centre medians. - b.
+The following City of Vaughan road and transit improvements have been identified as necessary to support the full achievement of the development of the District Centre: - i. the Primary and Local Road and Laneway network; - ii. on-street and lay-by parking on all roads within the Centre; and, - iii. a pedestrian and bicycle system linking to areas in the rest of the Carrville Community.